-But can people attend them every day, or does picking a particular day make a difference?
+But does this apply to every day, or does picking a particular day make a difference?

 Studies suggest that Wednesdays and Thursdays are webinar days with attendance of 26% and 28% (On24).
 Monday blues do not let people attend such events.
 And Sunday is the king of the weekend.
 All jokes aside, people tend to be busier on Mondays and Fridays, and they want plenty of time to prepare themselves for the webinar, which makes the mentioned days ideal for it.